 - 1. Data Collection upon Enrollment - 2.
-Immediate meeting or interview with Admissions Coordinator or Director of Operations - 3.
-Students will be notified of their needed efforts to report licensure and job placement data with the use of the student licensure and placement survey feedback forms upon completion. - 4.
+Immediate meeting or interview with Admissions Coordinator or Workforce Development and Career recruiter. - 3.
+Students will be notified of their needed efforts to report licensure and job placement data with the use of the student licensure and placement survey feedback forms upon completion and the assistance of the State of Michigan website that allows DDBS to verify exams and licensure data. - 4.
 All data for placement and licensure are collected from Instructors, Admissions Coordinator, Workforce and Career Recruiter, and all other administrative staff members in the form of exit surveys, licensure and placement surveys, social media, online platform retrieval, state of Michigan licensure follow-ups, testing centers, and employer partners that has hire our graduates.
-Contact can be made via telephone, email, text messages, and our school's remind app. - 5.
+Contact can be made via telephone, email, text messages, social media, and our school's communication app called Remind. - 5.
 The Workforce Development Recruiter, Admissions Coordinator, Director of Operations, and Records Clerk are responsible for housing collected data in the Student Information File System digital/hard copy format which is in the locked fire-proof safe cabinet and located on company's computers which is also back up all data collected by a third-party IT Company. - 6.
-The collected data is gathered, evaluated, and analyzed on an annual basis at staff meetings and Institutional/Occupational Committee Members meetings. - 7.
-Revision to the plan is done on an "as needed basis", but no less than annually.
+The collected data is gathered, evaluated, and analyzed on an annual basis at staff meetings and Institutional/Occupational Committee Members meetings.